uthapa82/nautobot-plugin-ixia/README.md

 	`user@hostname:~$  sudo /etc/init.d/postgresql restart `

-	Now if you reapply [Importing existing database.sql file](#importing-existing-databasesql-file) commandit should work
+	Now if you reapply [Importing existing database.sql file](#importing-existing-databasesql-file) command it should work

  	##### Verify the database